CVE-2025-66559 Overview

 Critical Impact

-The last verified batch can end up pointing at a transition index from the next batch, often zeroed, corrupting the rollup's verified chain pointer and breaking integrity of the verified state.
+The last verified batch can point at a transition index from the next batch, often zeroed, corrupting the verified chain pointer and breaking rollup state integrity.

 Affected Products